zerynth/docs/docs/demos/4zerobox/Firmware_over_the_air_Updates_for_4ZeroBox_over_WiFi.md

-# Connecting the 4ZeroBox to Zerynth Device Manager over WiFi
+# Firmware over the air Updates for 4ZeroBox over Wifi

-In this tutorial, we will show you how to connect the 4ZeroBox to the Zerynth Device Manager sending data to a cloud service.
+In this tutorial, we will show how the user can connect the 4ZeroBox to the Zerynth Device Manager sending data to a cloud service and how to use the FOTA (Firmware Over The Air) update procedure to update the firmware on the 4ZeroBox device.

 Zerynth Device Manager (ZDM) is a device and data management service that makes it easy to securely register, organize, monitor, and remotely manage IoT devices at scale.
 With Zerynth Device Manager, you can manage large and diverse device fleets such as operational technology systems, machines, appliances, vehicles, and more.